- The average cost of car insurance in Connecticut is $1,725 a year or $144 per month, based on our data analysis.

 In Connecticut, drivers can save on car insurance by comparing prices from different companies.
 Many factors affect how much you pay, like your driving history and the type of car you drive.
 Luckily, there are plenty of choices to help you find good insurance that fits your budget.

-Begin your search for the top car insurance policy in Connecticut by getting quotes from multiple insurance providers and comparing them.
+Compare the best car insurance options in Connecticut by getting quotes from different insurance companies.

 Car insurance rates by city in Connecticut

-The table below shows the average annual car insurance premiums for Connecticut’s largest cities.
+Find below the average annual car insurance cost for drivers in some of Connecticut’s major cities.

 Select your city below to see the insurance company and its average full coverage rates.